José María Belauste: International career

-Personal life / Death
+Personal life

 Belauste was one of nine children born to a middle-class family.
 He majored in law from the University of Deusto while still an active player, and later worked as a lawyer.

 Two of Belauste's brothers played alongside him for Athletic (though not coinciding with one another in official matches): Ramón between 1913 and 1915 – winning the Copa del Rey in 1914 and 1915 – and Patxo between 1919 and 1922, lifting the trophy in 1921 before he moved to Paris to study alongside Marie Curie; he was also a talented athlete who achieved a silver medal in the discus throw event at the 1925 edition of the Spanish Athletics Championships.

 Belauste was also active in politics, being affiliated to the Basque Nationalist Party and responsible for its sports section.
 During a meeting in 1922, he shouted "Death to Spain!"; additionally, he almost did not receive his Olympic medal, due to the fact he refused to carry the Spanish flag in the parade.

 After his voluntary exile, first to France, then Algeria, Argentina and Brazil, Belauste returned home, but left for Mexico after the start of the Spanish Civil War.
 He died on 4 September 1964 in Mexico City at the age of 75, from lung cancer.